Wirral Archives Service News and Events

 Satisfaction Ratings (out of 5)

-- Local history and other research – 49 per cent (a wide variety of topics)
+- Local history and other research: 51 per cent

 Where did you travel from?

-76 per cent of our visitors came from across Wirral, with the remainder tending to come from the rest of Merseyside and the North West.
+86 per cent of our visitors came from across Wirral, with others from Liverpool, North Wales, and further afield.

 How did you hear about Wirral Archives Service?